-The GLAC Region IRWM Plan has developed regional goals, objectives, and targets.
-To assist the GLAC Region in meeting these, the Upper Los Angeles Subregion has developed its own objectives and targets.
-These objectives and targets are intended to help guide improvements to water supply, water quality, habitat, open space, and flood management to meet the GLAC Region's objectives and targets through Subregional planning.
+The Greater Los Angeles County Regional IRWM Plan has developed regional goals, objectives, and targets.
+To assist the region in meeting these, objectives and targets have been developed for the Subregion.
+These objectives and targets are intended to help guide improvements to water supply, water quality, habitat, open space, and flood management to meet the Region's objectives and targets through Subregional planning.

-Five objectives have been articulated, based on recent water supply, resource management, and watershed plans.
-These plans include various URWMPs, recycled water master plans, and the MWDSC's Integrated Resources Plan (IRP), and groundwater master plans.
-A workgroup composed of Stakeholders from within the Subregion were involved in establishing the Plan's objectives and targets.
-All the objectives remained the same since the last Plan with the exception of flood management.
+Five objectives have been articulated, based on recent water resource planning documents.
+Workgroups composed of Stakeholders from within the Region were involved in establishing the Plan's objectives and targets.
 To establish quantifiable benchmarks for implementation of the plan, planning targets were defined based on much discussion within the regional workgroup.
+Objectives for five water resource areas were identified for the Subregion, which are discussed below (and summarized in Table 9).